rails/rails/guides/source/form_helpers.md

 Note that HTML forms don't have an inherent structure to the user input data, all they generate is name-value string pairs.
 The arrays and hashes you see in your application are the result of parameter naming conventions that Rails uses.

+NOTE: The fields in the `params` hash need to be [permitted in the controller](#permitting-parameters-in-the-controller).

 ### Basic Structure

 The two basic structures for user input form data are arrays and hashes.